 First attempts to cross-check test presented in EE, by not just running code and checking performance, but also verifying complexity assessment were taken.
 Several aspects which are not absolutely clear in NN CTC (for example, MAC/pixel computation) have been clarified trhough cross-check activity.

-As part of the preparation to JVET-V meeting viewing was prepared in coordination with AG05.
+As part of EE study prior to JVET-V meeting viewing was prepared in coordination with AG05.
 It was noticed that the length of 4K sequences in NN CTC is 5 sec in RA and only 3 sec in LD-B/P tests, and it was asserted this is too short for visual tests.

+All proponents tested their proposals under NN CTC [1], unfortunately not all use official results reporting template.

 Exploration Experiment on NN-based in-loop filters